ku-sldg/plih/_types/3-Typed-Recursion.md

 ## The Fix

-In this case, the fix is adding a _fixed point_, concrete syntax `fix t`, to our statically scoped language.
+In this case, the fix is adding a _fixed point_ with concrete syntax `fix t`, to our statically scoped language.
 Instead of using the language to write a fixed point construct like Y, we will build the fixed point into the language directly and take advantage of controlling